maziac/DeZog/documentation/Usage.md

 You can find it here:
 https://github.com/maziac/z80-sample-program

-It includes the sources and the binaries (.list, .labels, .sna files).
+It includes the sources and the binaries (.list, .sna files).
 So, if you don't want to change the sources, you can try debugging even without building from the sources.

 ## Configuration